Makiivka: Founding

-Makiyivka was founded in 1690 under the name Yasinovka, as a Cossack settlement.
+Makiivka was founded in 1690 under the name Yasinovka, as a Cossack settlement.
 In 1777, the free settlement was reorganized into a military settlement by order of the tsarist government.
 It was first mentioned in documents at that time.
 In 1875–1877, several minor mines were opened nearby.
-In 1899, a metallurgical settlement was founded nearby called Dmitriyevsk (Dmytriyivsk), named after Dmitry Ilovaisky, son of count Ilovaysky - the landlord of the region.
+In 1899, a metallurgical settlement was founded nearby called Dmitriyevsk (Dmytriivsk), named after Dmitry Ilovaisky, son of count Ilovaysky - the landlord of the region.
 Makiivka was only a small village when it was combined with nearby Dmytriivsk.
 Dmytriivsk subsequently developed as one of the largest coal-mining and industrial centres of the Donets Basin coalfield.

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, it was administratively part of the Donets Governorate of Ukraine.
 In 1931, Dmytriivsk was renamed Makiivka.

 Industrialization and the Soviet era

 The city became increasingly industrialized throughout the 1930s, with its population rising from 79,000 in 1926 to 242,000 in 1939.
 In 1939, the Jewish population of Makiivka was 8,000.